osheraz/IsaacGymInsertion/algo/deploy/README.md

 echo $PYTHONPATH
 ```

-### Disable conda auto activate, your messing with my paths
+### Disable conda auto activate, you are messing with my paths
 ```bash
 conda deactivate # or comment conda stuff in the ~/.bashrc
 ```